 Documents

 Not all of these you’ll bring from home, but it is worth highlighting what kind of documentation you should be carrying along the Camino.
-The Pilgrim Passport is probably the most important and needs to be stamped at every stop at the end of the day.
+The Pilgrim Credential (Credencial del Peregrino) is probably the most important and needs to be stamped at every stop at the end of the day.

 It’s also a good idea to have our emergency phone number (on travel documents) as well as your hotel voucher and directions to the hotel with you in your day bag.